-My self-directed education took me on many paths, all of which circled back developing my talent and honing my skill.
+My self-directed education took me on many paths, ultimately developing my personal vision, and honing my skill.

 Composition – extends to the print & performance

-There is one key element that must occur for me to successfully create the image I envision, the image that resonate with the viewer on a personal level.
+There is one key element that must occur for me to successfully create the image I envision, and the resulting image that will resonate with the viewer.

 Though I never have music playing when I’m on my photographic expeditions, I’ve found – and this might sound strange — my truly successful images are created when I hear music.
-This doesn’t have to be any particular song, though often a John Denver song will come through.
-With the song silently floating around in my head, I become one with the scene.
-It’s as if nature has provided this musical background.
+This doesn’t have to be any particular song, though often a John Denver tune will come through.

 Images with singular elements become the solo guitar player, skillfully finger picking the notes and chords supporting the lyrics of the song.
 More complex scenes open the doors of the orchestra, with the numerous instruments playing their separate parts merging in one complex, yet remarkable rendition.